 Similar to our examination of ease of use, it is also important that these kits are utilitarian.
 It is important to consider how many pieces these sets include — but remember, it is not always necessary to have every tool in the toolbox.
 Functionality is also a key factor, and whether or not these tools are multi-purpose or specifically designed for a particular task.
 We take into account versatility as well, and whether or not some of these utensils are useful for other duties in the kitchen.

 Through our own culinary experience, we firmly believe that a quality pair of tongs can make or break your time behind a grill.
-In that vein, the tongs included in the Anpro set are especially adept for accuracy, thanks to a design that puts the teeth of the tongs on the very end.
+In that vein, the tongs included in the Anpro set are especially adept for accuracy, thanks to a design that puts the tongs' teeth on the very end.
 The Anpro tools are also significantly smaller than every other set we tested, making them remarkably versatile in transitioning from the grill to the stove.
 One last point related to tongs: the ones included in the Weber set are the only ones we tested where the teeth of the classic "scallop" shape are turned in — this, combined with their oversized head that creates a scoop, makes them particularly useful for moving coals.

-This is a metric that we believe is most closely tied to the overall value of any product — if something is built-to-last, it is not only a better product in the short term, but ultimately saves you money in the long run.
-We cannot stand planned obsolescence, so we carefully examine each and every tool in these sets for quality of construction and to reveal any potential design flaws.
-Although we are limited by our test period, our combined experience with product testing puts us in a unique position to expose any issues that tend to indicate a lack of durability.
+This is a metric that we believe is most closely tied to the overall value of any product — if something is built to last, it is not only a better product in the short term, but ultimately saves you money in the long run.
+We thumb our noses at planned obsolescence, so we carefully examine each and every tool in these sets for quality of construction and to reveal any potential design flaws.
+Although limited by the length of our test period, our combined experience with product testing gives us a keen eye for spotting issues that may indicate a lack of durability.